Local Plan Examination: Overview

 Important information relating to the 3,000 word limit for written statements has been released - see note about statements being submitted by participants in hearing sessions.

-The Inspector has issued Inspector Note 1 (RD/Gen/150) which relates to the context for hearings on site allocations, strategy and omissions sites at the Local Plan Examination.
+The Inspector issued Inspector Note 1 [PDF, 0.1MB] (RD/Gen/150) which relates to the context for hearings on site allocations, strategy and omissions sites at the Local Plan Examination.

-The Inspector has issued Inspector Note 2 (RD/Gen/151) which relates to appearances in relation to the Proposed Modifications representations.
+The Inspector issued Inspector Note 2 [PDF, 46Kb](RD/Gen/151) which relates to appearances in relation to the Proposed Modifications representations.

-A note has been issued by the Programme Officer relating to the issues to be covered in the block of joint hearings in June 2016.
+A note [PDF, 26Kb] was issued by the Programme Officer relating to the issues to be covered in the block of joint hearings in June 2016.

 Examination of the Local Plan